rackerlabs/docs-developer-blog/_posts/2019-03-26-web-proxy-server-and-deployment.md

 network interface cards (NICs).
 One NIC should connect to an internal switch and the other NIC should connect to the router that is connected to the Internet.

-3. Configure the web proxy server with an IP address, a gateway, and Domain Name Servers (DNS).

 ### Download, install, and deploy a Wingate proxy server

 Use the following steps to download, install, and deploy a Wingate proxy server: